nguyentran0212/iegems-target-eq/README.md

 - Aria
 - A4000
 - FH3
+- FD5: The stage seems to get closer, but more layered.
+Apparent with "And the waltz goes on".

 Sidegrade
 - Titan S: sound becomes fuller but also a bit boomy and the stage becomes a little deeper but not as 3D as expected.